-LastAt Bethesda Family Smiles, we are here to help you maintain your smile aesthetics and improve your dental health with expert general dentistry.
+At Bethesda Family Smiles, we provide expert general dentistry to help you maintain your smile aesthetics and improve your dental health.
 Sometimes, this means removing a problematic tooth from your smile.
-If you have an infected or fractured tooth, our office is happy to provide you with a safe and comfortable tooth extraction to relieve you of pain and discomfort.
+If you have an infected or fractured tooth, our office will provide a safe and comfortable tooth extraction to relieve pain and discomfort.
 Learn more about tooth extractions below.

 Tooth Extractions in Bethesda, MD